LadybugDB/ladybug-docs/src/content/docs/get-started/graph-algorithms.md

 ```py
 conn.execute("ALTER TABLE Scholar ADD IF NOT EXISTS betweenness_centrality DOUBLE DEFAULT 0.0;")
 ```
-Then, write the results back to the Kuzu database as before:
+Then, write the results back to the Ladybug database as before:
 ```py
 conn.execute(
     """